SkillerRaptor/hyper_engine/README.md

 - Vulkan SDK

 ### Installation
-The shown commands are for linux only.
+The commands shown in this section are Linux specific.
-If you want to install it for windows, then you have to use the installers online.
+If you want to install it on Windows, then you have to use the associated installer.

 1. Download CMake
 ```shell